How Does the Instagram Algorithm Work in 2023?

-With its engaging layout and visual appeal, Instagram is essential to any marketing strategy.
-But, in order to be effective, you need to understand the latest updates, including how to make the most of the Instagram algorithm.
+With its engaging layout and visual appeal — not to mention its ubiquity — Instagram is essential to any marketing strategy.
+But in order to be effective, you need to understand the latest updates, including how to make the most of the Instagram algorithm.

-For example, the introduction of Instagram Reels—vertical, TikTok-like videos that are attention-grabbing and easily shareable—was a significant platform update.
-Additionally, Instagram has successfully closed the distance between browsing and shopping.
-They’ve added a shopping bag icon that allows viewers to seamlessly make a purchase when they see something they like on the app.
+For example, the introduction of Instagram Reels — vertical, TikTok-like videos that are attention-grabbing and easily shareable — was a significant platform update.
+Instagram has also successfully narrowed the distance between browsing and shopping, adding a shopping bag icon that allows viewers to seamlessly make a purchase when they see something they like on the app.

-Since the Instagram algorithm prioritizes new and popular features, it’s critical to implement them.
-If marketers aren’t keeping up with these features, they’re missing out on a significant amount of growth on the platform.
+Since the Instagram algorithm prioritizes new and popular features, it’s critical brands implement them.
+If users aren’t keeping up with these features, they’re missing out on a significant amount of engagement and growth on the platform.

 Here, we’ll walk through the algorithm, how the Instagram algorithm works, and how you can make the most out of your experience on the platform.